 By Crystal M. Booth, PSC Biotech

 Humans are the primary source of contamination in cleanrooms.
 Cleanrooms are designed to aid in the protection of the items being manufactured from environmental contaminants as much as possible.
-To protect the items being manufactured from human contamination, special gowning requirements are necessary.
+To protect the items being manufactured from human contamination, special gowning requirements and gowning qualification guidelines are necessary.

 Establishing A Compliant Aseptic Personnel Gowning Program

 For traditional grade B areas, an aseptic gowning qualification program should be established to assess the ability of personnel to maintain the microbial quality of the gown after gowning.1 There are four key components of a compliant aseptic personnel gowning program, as follows:

 - Gowning training, practice, and observation (stage 2)

 - Qualification to enter grade B areas (stage 3)

 Stage 1: Initial Training and Education

 In the aseptic gowning qualification program, the first key component is the initial training and education stage.
 Training should be performed by qualified personnel.
 USP <1116> Microbiological Control and Monitoring of Aseptic Processing Environments provides topics that should be addressed; topics can be combined to minimize the number of courses required.
 The following is a list of topics that should be emphasized during the classroom portion of the gowning training program:2